-- Charges for donor semen from donor banks or other providers; - Charges for harvesting and storage of semen other than for immediate use; - Infertility Services not resulting from a medical condition; - All Services for non-Participant surrogate mothers; - Infertility resulting from the aging process as confirmed by elevated FSH; and - In vitro and in vivo fertilization including Services related to or supporting in vitro fertilization, GIFT, ZIFT, reversals of voluntary sterilization and procedures determined to be experimental or investigational.
+- All Services for non-Participant surrogate mothers; and - Infertility resulting from the aging process as confirmed by elevated FSH. - Reversals of voluntary sterilization; and - procedures determined to be experimental or investigational.

 Expenses for infertility Services do not accumulate toward the Annual Out-of-Pocket Maximum.